MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v3.3.0/Add-AzureRmVirtualNetworkSubnetConfig.md

 The third command creates a virtual network named MyVirtualNetwork.

-The final command adds a subnet to the in-memory representation of the virtual network by using the **Add-AzureRmVirtualNetworkSubnetConfig** cmdlet.
+The fourth command adds a subnet to the in-memory representation of the virtual network by using the **Add-AzureRmVirtualNetworkSubnetConfig** cmdlet.
 The command updates the existing virtual network with the new subnet by using the **Set-AzureRmVirtualNetwork** cmdlet.